Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: The Hilbert superscheme

 \begin{rem} Notice that, due to Corollary \ref{cor:grassproj}, Theorem \ref{thm:hilbrepres2} can be applied taking for $\Xcal$ any sub-superscheme of a supergrassmannian over $\Sc$. \end{rem} \begin{proof} We prove Theorem \ref{thm:hilbrepres2} using Theorem \ref{thm:hilbrepres}, which will be in turn proved later on.
-We give a proof when $\bar\Xcal \to \Sc$ is superprojective, as the other case follows easily from it.
 Set $\Ycal= \bar\Xcal\times_\Xcal \bar\Xcal$.
 Note that $\Ycal$ can be identified with the superschematic preimage of the relative diagonal under the morphism